Sex education in the United States: Virginity pledges

 Virginity pledges (or "abstinence pledge") are a written or oral promise that young people make to remain abstinent until marriage.
 Although often linked to religious abstinence-only programs, virginity pledges have recently become included in many secular abstinence-only programs as well.

 A virginity pledge may look like this:I, _, promise to abstain from sex until my wedding night.
 I want to reserve my sexual powers to give life and love for my future spouse and marriage.
 I will respect my gift of sexuality by keeping my mind and thoughts pure as I prepare for my true love.
 I commit to grow in character to learn to live love and freedom.A purity ring can be a symbol of a virginity pledge.

 A study done at Columbia University showed that, while many adolescents who take virginity pledges do choose to abstain from sexual activity, those who eventually break their pledge are at a higher risk for unsafe sex their first time than adolescents who did not take a virginity pledge at all.
 The study also showed that virginity pledges were most effective within a small group of pledgers in an at least partially nonnormative setting, meaning that if abstinence is not the norm, those taking a virginity pledge are more likely to adhere to it.

 The National Longitudinal Survey of Youth has found that, while pledgers are more likely to abstain until marriage than non-pledgers – 99% of whom will have sex before marriage – 88% of the pledgers studied had vaginal intercourse before marriage.
 Out of those who pledge, there was a significant delay in first experience with vaginal intercourse, with an average delay of 18 months.
 However, people who took a virginity pledge were found to be less likely to have protected sex upon initiation and less likely to get STI tested if a concern arose.

+Consent curriculum

+Though the concept of consent is often seen as a fundamental pillar of sex education curriculum, research shows few states view it as a necessity to K-12 education.
+Of the 18 states examined, it was found only one – the State of Oregon – explicitly required students to define the means of consent in a sexual context: a standard not mandatory until high school, as consent is only briefly mentioned in Oregon's middle school curriculum.
+It is worth noting the State of New Jersey does make reference to sexual consent; however, little is said whether there exists criteria for students to showcase comprehension.

+More often, consent is seen within the domain of upper-level education.
+Many states have specific legislation mandating public state universities to implement this curriculum, such as California and New York.
+With 30.3% of high school graduates not going onto university, lack of consent standards in high school classrooms leaves a sizable portion of young adults never receiving a formal education on the topic.